 Below is a selection of our holidays including Lunenburg

-Below is a the hotel we use in our Canada holiday which visits Lunenburg
+Below is a the hotel we use in our Canada holidays which visit Lunenburg.

 At My Canada Trips there are a number of ways you can contact us meaning that all you have to do is choose the option which is most convenient to you.